francismath/MAS/README.md

 and compare the prices as well as the quality and services.
 Shopping externatily means the rise of the ratio of the retirees to labor force increases the proportion of pickier consumers in the goods market whereas consumption externality simply implies that there will be more pure consumers whose main activities is to purchase rather than the combination of purchase and producing.

+In this study, a theoretical model with 3 nonlinear equations was constructed to capture the charicteristic of the shopping propensity of the aged.
+The empirical part was to compare the two effects and their comprehensive force to labor market.

+Two methods were used to solve the nonlinear system: direct method using 'fsolve' in Python and Newton Raphson method.